 What are you doing to reduce the number of travellers aboard the ferries?

 The number of bookable seats on board is limited to ensure greater distance between passengers.
-Two-thirds of the passenger capacity will be available on all departures to minimize the risk of infection to staff and passengers.
+There will always be an empty seat/aisle between each travel company to reduce the risk of spreading the infection.
 Passengers who have booked a seat on our SF1500 vessels now have a specified seat at a table number.

 Can the ferries quarantine?